-In a recent discussion, Kangarootime was joined by three Black ECE entrepreneurs who highlighted their struggles to receive funding when opening their childcare business.
-This brought to light a greater issue that while there are opportunities for funding available, they’re not always well-known or accessible.
-In this post, we’re going to outline different ways you can receive funding for opening a childcare center provider through loans, grants, credits, and more.
+In a recent discussion, Kangarootime was joined by three Black ECE entrepreneurs who highlighted their struggles to receive funding for their start up cost for daycare or childcare business.
+This brought to light a greater issue that while there are opportunities for funding startup costs available, they’re not always well-known or accessible.
+In this post, we’re going to outline different ways you can receive funding for opening a child care center provider through loans, grants, credits, and more.

 1. How to Get a Loan For Your Daycare or Childcare Center

-A loan can be the most common way to receive extra funding for your center.
-This is also one of the most accessible options since there are different avenues to obtain one through.
+A loan can be the most common way to receive extra funding for your own daycare business or child care center.
+This is also one of the most accessible options when starting a daycare since there are different avenues to obtain one through.

 - Check out your local Small Business Development Center (SBA)

-Your local SBA is a great resource as it helps support small businesses.
-The SBA connects entrepreneurs with lenders and funding to help them plan, start and grow their business.
+Your local SBA is a great resource as it helps support small businesses like a daycare facility or a home daycare business.
+The SBA connects entrepreneurs with lenders and funding to help daycare providers plan, start and grow their businesses.

 - Contact local community banks